America (yacht): Events leading to the race

 Crewed by Brown and eight professional sailors, with George Steers, his older brother James, and James' son George as passengers, America left New York on June 21, 1851, and arrived at Le Havre on July 11.
 They were joined there by Commodore Stevens.
 After drydocking and repainting America left for Cowes, Isle of Wight, on July 30.
 While there the crew enjoyed the hospitality of the Royal Yacht Squadron while Stevens searched for someone who would race against his yacht.

 The British yachting community had been following the construction of America with interest and perhaps some trepidation.
-When America showed up on the Solent on July 31 there was one yacht, Laverock, that appeared for an impromptu race.
+When America arrived on the Solent on July 31 there was one yacht, Laverock, that appeared for an impromptu race.
 The accounts of the race are contradictory: a British newspaper said Laverock held her own, but Stevens later reported that America beat her handily.
 Whatever the outcome, it seemed to have discouraged other British yachtsmen from challenging America to a match.
 She never raced until the last day of the Royal Yacht Squadron's annual members-only regatta for which Queen Victoria customarily donated the prize.
 Because of America's presence, a special provision was made to "open to all nations" a race of 53 mi 'round the Isle of Wight, with no reservation for time allowance.